 - 3/4 teaspoon ground cloves

-- On a lightly floured surface, roll dough to 1/8-in. thickness.
-Cut with a floured 3-1/2-in. gingerbread man cookie cutter.
+- Preheat oven to 350°.
+On a lightly floured surface, roll dough to 1/8-in. thickness.
+Cut sixty gingerbread men using a floured 3-1/2-in. cookie cutter.
 Place 2 in. apart on ungreased baking sheets.
-Reroll scraps; cut out sixty 1-1/4-in. triangles.
-Place triangles on heads for hats.
-Using remaining scraps, roll sixty 1/4-in. balls; place on top of hats for pom-poms.
-Gently press to seal edges.
+Cut sixty 1-1/4-in. triangles for hats; attach to gingerbread cutouts, pressing edges to seal.
+Cut sixty 1/4-in. circles; attach to hats for pom-poms.

-- Tint some of the frosting red and some green.
-Use red and green frosting for hats and buttons.
-Cut a small hole in the corner of pastry bag or heavy-duty resealable plastic bag; insert #3 round pastry tip.
-Fill bag with white frosting.
-Pipe a band of icing on cuffs at hands and feet.
-Use #16 star pastry tip to pipe a band of frosting at edge of hat and on pom-pom.
-Yield: 5 dozen.
+- Tint some of the frosting red; use red frosting for hats and buttons.
+Cut a small hole in the corner of a pastry bag or heavy-duty resealable plastic bag; insert #3 round pastry tip.
+Fill bag with white frosting; pipe faces and trim on hands and feet.
+Using a #16 star pastry tip, pipe decorations on hats.

 This recipe was easy to follow and tasted great.
 It does not have the over powering taste that I usually find with anything ginger.
 The dough did get crumbly at times, but I just dabbed water on my fingers and that problem was solved.
 I baked them 8 minutes and they remained soft.